CoyoteWaltz/volume_rendering_practice/README.md

 - Cross-platform
 - Write shaders
 - Each hardware vendor includes the GLSL compiler in their drive

+#### Shader

+Ended with a **main** function which returns a color assigned to the global variable **gl_FragColor**.

+Precision: is crucial to type float.
+Lower precision means faster rendering, but at the cost of quality.
+Medium precision => `mediump`, `lowp`, `highp`

+Uniforms: You can picture the uniforms like little bridges between the CPU and the GPU.

+Varying: **gl_FragCoord**: a default input vec4, which holds the screen coordinates of the *pixel* or *screen fragment* that the active thread is working on.
+It varies from thread to thread.

+*You will discover that sometimes coding in GLSL is very similar to putting ships inside bottles.
+Is equally hard, beautiful and gratifying.*

 ### 3D rendering, volume rendering